mfacorcoran/nustar-idl/README.md

 To report an issue please use the "Issues" button at top right.

-To contribute to this repository, please fork off your own version, add you changes, and then institue a pull request.
+To contribute to this repository, please fork off your own version, add your changes, and then institute a pull request.
 The admins for this repo will then merge these requests as they arise.

 *** Requirements ***

-The nustar-idl repo is heavily dependnet on the AstroLib and Coyote libraries.
+The nustar-idl repo is heavily dependent on the AstroLib and Coyote libraries.
 You MUST have these libraries in your IDL !path.

 Fortunately, these libraries are also now on GitHub here: